Get familiar with a few key terms and concepts that will enable you to quickly get up and running with Ionburst Cloud.

 - Data stored by a party cannot be shared with another party.

-Classifications are an additional piece of metadata that can be attached to an upload (PUT) request, to select the policies used to secure and store the file or object.
+Classifications are an additional piece of metadata that can be attached to an upload (PUT) request, to select the policies used to secure and store the file, object or secret.
 If no classification is specified, Ionburst Cloud will select a default.

 Classifications can be attached to a request either as a string, or by ID.

-It’s important to note that uploading a file or object with the same classification multiple times provides unique protection at the object level.
-No two objects are ever secured in the same way.
+It’s important to note that uploading a file, object or secret with the same classification multiple times provides unique protection at the asset level.
+No two assets are ever secured in the same way.